jayrbolton/kbase-notes/sdk-plan.md

     * Easier PR turnaround
   * Expand tutorial to use a different example that modifies Dockerfile and generates report files
   * Continue to clean up and expand How-to collection
+  * More working examples
+  * Expand overview test, graphics, and visualizations
 * Wiki (?)
   * Github wiki
   * accessibility for non-devs
-* Filled-out README.md's for all apps with example usage
+* Filled-out README.md's for all apps with example apps -- (esp. reused apps)
-* docs pages
-  * More working examples
-  * Expand overview details and graphics

 ## SDK code